ahmadraja56/signbot_applicat/README.md

-# Sign Aloud  - Sign Language Recognition System
+# SignBot  - Sign Language Recognition System

 ## Abstract
 The major focus of this project is to create a deep learning-based android